RADAR-base/GSoC/project-ideas_2026/README.md

 The project will build on existing RADAR-base services and Prometheus-based monitoring, introducing new Gatling-based load tests without adding complex or high-maintenance systems.

+This work is expected to touch multiple RADAR-base repositories, typically:

+- [radar-gateway](https://github.com/RADAR-base/radar-gateway) (core API gateway and ingress for RADAR-base services, a primary target for load tests and metrics).
+- [RADAR-Kubernetes](https://github.com/RADAR-base/RADAR-Kubernetes) (deployment, configuration, and CI/CD integration of the load testing and monitoring workflows).
+- [radar-self-enrolment-ui](https://github.com/RADAR-base/radar-self-enrolment-ui) (user-facing flows that can be exercised during end-to-end load and reliability scenarios).

 **Goals:**

 By the end of the project, the student will: